jovivaspo/app-gameback-V2/README.md

 ## Gameback

-Web application, in which you can create your own video game tracking backlog.
+Web application, in which you can create your own video game tracking backlog: [Gameback](https://jovivaspo.github.io/app-gameback-V2)

 Gameback, tries to mimic the functionalities of Notion, game registration, tracking, ranking, drag and drop...

-Back-end: Node.js and MongoDB
+Back-end: Node.js and MongoDB deploy in AWS EC2.
+[Code](https://github.com/jovivaspo/api-gameback-V2)

 Front-end: React.js and Bootstrap